 Arrive in Tokyo

 Upon arrival at Tokyo Narita Airport (NRT), transfer to the Westin Tokyo in the Ebisu district.
-Get to know your fellow tour participants this evening at the Welcome Dinner and Reception with featured historian Jonathan Parshall.
+Get to know your fellow tour participants this evening at the Welcome Dinner with featured historian Jonathan Parshall.

 The Westin Tokyo (D)